Frequently Asked Questions About Learning To Drive An Automatic Car

 Practice out of lessons

-Should I practice driving with my parents and family?
+27. Should I practice driving with my parents and family?

-What else can I do to help me pass my driving tests?
+28. What else can I do to help me pass my driving tests?

 Download the complete theory app, read up on the Highway code, know your traffic signs, Driving the essential skill and other DVSA publications.

-What are the “show me tell me questions”?
+29. What are the “show me tell me questions”?

 At the beginning of the driving test the examiner will ask you one “Tell Me Question” about the car.
 Whilst driving along the examiner will ask you to demonstrate one “Show Me Question” about one of the functions of the car.

-What can I do to stop myself getting into bad habits?
+30. What can I do to stop myself getting into bad habits?

 Keep up regular driving lessons practice.
 Ask the instructor if you don’t understand why something you are learning is an important good driving habit.

-How will I know I’m ready for my theory test?
+31. How will I know I’m ready for my theory test?

 You can ask the advice of your instructor about the theory test.
 It is recommended you download a full App, which will give you a full list of categories to complete for the theory test.

-How will I know I’m ready for my practical test?
+32. How will I know I’m ready for my practical test?

 Hopefully you will be able to assess yourself with the training you will receive, you should ask your instructor for feedback and help with planning a time scale.
 You will be kept up to date with your progress.

-How do I book a test?
+33. How do I book a driving test?

 You can ask your instructor to advise you on a good time and date to choose.

-How long are driving tests?
+34. How long are driving tests?

 A standard driving test takes around 38 to 40 minutes, but it depends on road and traffic conditions.

-What car will I be driving on my driving test?
+35. What car will I be driving on my driving test?

 You will take the test in your instructor’s car.

-What happens on test day
+36. What happens on the driving test day?

 You will normally have a warm-up lesson for an hour before the test so you can drive to the driving test centre.
 You and the instructor will be there around 10 minutes before the test time.
 You will wait the instructor in the waiting room.
 The examiner will come out and call your name.
 You will show them your provisional licence and sign the form to declare your health hasn’t changed.
 The examiner will ask you if you would like your instructor to come along on the driving test.
 You and the examiner will walk to the car.
 The examiner will ask you to read a number plate at 20m, they will also describe what will happen on the driving test.
 You will be asked one Tell Me question about the car.
 You will sit in the car.
 The examiner may bring a Sat Nav, you may need to follow it straight away or it may be switched on later in the test.
 You may be asked to follow signs or given directions.
 You can ask the examiner to repeat instructions or for clarification about the route.
 You won’t fail if you go the wrong way as long as you drive safely.
 You will be asked to do one reversing manoeuvre.
 At the end of the driving test, you will be told the result straight away and asked if you would like your instructor to listen.
 You will be given a pass certificate and the examiner will take your provisional licence.
 You will be sent an email with an explanation of your result.